 Advice tailored to your situation is a service.
-In order for the broker in Exeter to be able to offer this service, they need to make money.
-The cost is by far outweighed by the saving you’ll make by making sure you get the right advice for you.
+In order for the broker in Exeter to be able to offer this service, they obviously need to make money!
+The cost of any fee is by far outweighed by the saving you’ll make by making sure you get the right advice for you and the cheapest mortgage possible based on your unique circumstances.
 In addition, they will save you a lot of time by helping push the application through successfully and efficiently.

 Of course, you can look to save this fee by doing it yourself.
-The critical question is whether you see value in the service.
+The critical question is whether you see value in the service and would benefit from someone finding you the best deal, liasing with all parties and holding your hand throughout the transaction.
 If you do, then it’s worth it, and if you don’t, that’s fine too.

 How much does my Exeter mortgage broker make?

 Exeter mortgage brokers are required to provide you with a Key Facts Illustration document about their services – details of any fees or commission they charge or earn can be found in this document.

 You will also be provided with a Key Facts Illustration (KFI) about the specific mortgage being recommended.

 Details of your broker’s fee can be found in section 8 of the KFI.